Jkintree2/open-collective-intelligence/README.md

 ## Description
 Perhap the highest priority for humanity is to build an open source, decentralized, privacy protecting, and fact checking global platform for digital democracy, also known as Collective Terrestrial Intelligence, CTI, that could merge the knowledge and sentiment expressed in public conversations with billions of people around the world.
-Would we unite to ratify and realize the principles of the Universal Declaration of Human Rights and the Earth Charter?
-This github project is for a demonstration of concept of collective human and digital intelligence.
+We could use the platform to ratify a World Constitution based on the principles of the Universal Declaration of Human Rights and the Earth Charter.

 ### Design
 People would have conversations with language models.
 The language models could run on personal devices, such as smartphones, as well as at data centers.
-The language models would be integrated with agentic frameworks that would include shared databases and other tools.
-The agentic frameworks would validate the personhood and authenticate the identities of the people before beginning conversations.
-People could select which statements they wanted to have protected as private, and which statements they wanted to share and make public.
-Shared statements could be made anonymously.
+The language models would be integrated with agentic frameworks, including shared databases and other tools.

 During conversations, language models would identify entities such as people, issues, evidence, and solutions.
 They would also identify the RELATIONSHIPS between the entities such as:
 * People CLAIM issues